-The Insolvency Code envisages only two situations after the commencement of the corporate insolvency resolution process:
+The Insolvency Code only envisages two situations after the commencement of the corporate insolvency resolution process:

 iii Insolvency versus Admiralty regime

-India is a party to the Indian Ocean Memorandum of Understanding on Port State Control, which lays down basic standards for vessels calling at ports.
-To prevent wreckage of older foreign ships and oil spills in Indian waters, the MoS has notified the Merchant Shipping (Regulation of Entry of Ships into Ports, Anchorages and Offshore Facilities) Rules 2012, which, inter alia, provide that foreign-flagged vessels can only enter Indian territorial waters on being in possession of a Blue Card (i.e., valid insurance cover) from the International Group of P&I Clubs or from insurance companies that are specially authorised by the DG Shipping on fulfilling certain criteria.
+India is a party to the Indian Ocean Memorandum of Understanding (MOU) on Port State Control, which lays down basic standards for vessels calling at ports.
+In order to prevent wreckage of older foreign ships in Indian waters, as well as to prevent oil spills, the MoS has notified the Merchant Shipping (Regulation of Entry of Ships into Ports, Anchorages and Offshore Facilities) Rules 2012, which, inter alia, provide that foreign-flagged vessels can only enter Indian territorial waters on being in possession of a Blue Card (i.e., valid insurance cover) from the International Group of P&I Clubs or from insurance companies that are specially authorised by the DG Shipping upon fulfilling certain criteria.
 Foreign-flagged vessels entering India must be registered with a classification society that is a member of the International Association of Classification Societies.

 i Registration and classification